Tie-decay networks in continuous time and eigenvector-based centralities: Eigenvector-Based Centrality Scores in Tie-Decay Networks

-In temporal networks, centrality scores must incorporate not only which nodes and edges are present in a network, but also when they are present~\cite{Kim2012, Pan2011}, making the development and analysis of centrality measures a challenging task.
+In temporal networks, centrality scores must incorporate not only which nodes and edges are present in a network, but also when they are present~\cite{Kim2012, Pan2011}.
+This makes it challenging to develop and analyze centrality measures in temporal networks.
 Some approaches have exploited numerical methods for dynamical systems to compute specific scores, such as a Katz centrality for temporal networks~\cite{Grindrod2014, Beres2018}, and others have employed aggregated or multilayer representations of temporal networks to calculate spectral centrality scores~\cite{Beguerisse2017, Taylor2015}.
 However, these approaches have either been limited to a specific kind of centrality, or they have relied on the judicious aggregation of interactions into time bins.
-Such an operation is far from straightforward: overly coarse bins obfuscate temporal features, whereas bins that are too small may dilute network structure, resulting in scores that may result more from noise than from signals.
+For example, an early paper~\cite{braha2006centrality} on centralities in temporal networks used a time bin of one day.
+Choosing an appropriate size for such a time bin is far from straightforward and requires deep knowledge of the system under study: overly coarse bins obfuscate temporal features, whereas bins that are too small may obscure network structures, yielding scores that may result more from noise than from signals.

-Our tie-decay network formulation in equation~\eqref{eq:tie_ode2} allows us to employ efficient numerical techniques to compute a variety of spectral centrality scores in our temporal networks.
-One can tune the decay parameter $\alpha$ (which one can also generalize to be node-specific, tie-specific, or time-dependent) to consider different temporal scales.
-A key benefit of our framework is that we can easily incorporate both new interactions and new nodes as a network evolves.
+Our tie-decay network formalism in equation~\eqref{eq:tie_ode2} allows us to employ efficient numerical techniques to compute a variety of spectral centrality scores in our temporal networks.
+One can tune the decay parameter $\alpha$ (which one can also generalize to be node-specific, tie-specific, or time-dependent) to consider different time scales.
+A key benefit of our approach is that we can easily incorporate both new interactions and new nodes as a network evolves.
+In the present paper, we showcase an application using PageRank centrality, but it is also worthwhile to study other spectral centrality scores using our tie-decay formalism.